Tuesday, July 1, 2025

 "My guy puts him on the bunk above the cab, lays down beside him, has his dick up stiff as a board, and, Snap."

 "What?"
-Harvey asked, "Snap?"
+Harney asked, "Snap?"

 "it's the noise an eight-inch razor-sharp stiletto made flashing toward my guy's hard-on, so my guy jumped down and threw the kid's gear out the door and backed away while the smirky shit went to the exit.
 He said he managed to give the little fucker a shove out the door.
+But it wasn't a toy knife.
+He said the kid laughed after landing on his feet in the dark like a fucking black cat and asked him if he wanted more.
+It scared him.
+"Same tattoos, buddy, excapt my old man ain't a queer, aasshole.
+And neither am I!"

 The knife was gone.
 The kid had gathered his gear and sprinted across the highway in a matter of seconds, cussing as he went, and whooping with joy because it was just in time to flag a pickup truck with a crowd of rowdy travelers in the open truck box.
 My guy said Indians stopped and the kid disappeared into the darkest night my guy has seen in his life.